Proper Attire & Handbook

 We are also a member of The School Closings Network, so please check the local media websites.
 During busy times, the television stations do not always list businesses, so please check the websites.

 In the event of class cancellation due to instructor illness or snow storms, make-up classes may be offered, but tuition refunds cannot be granted.
 Make-up classes may be offered during scheduled vacations or on another day of the week.
 Each class is allowed one cancellation before make-up classes must be offered.

 Costumes must be ordered in December to ensure arrival for the End of Year Performance in June.
 These costumes will cost approximately $60.00 for children’s costumes.
 Adult sizes cost more.
-Remember that $10.00 of your registration fee is applied toward this costume.
-The balance of the costume will be due January 2 – 7.
+The costume cost will be due January 2 – 8.
 Dancers are measured in early December for the costumes they will wear in June.
 Consideration is given for growth, but parent recommendations are required.
 If you do not want a costume to be ordered, a request must be submitted in writing prior to December 23rd .
 Emails are ok, provided you receive an email confirmation that your message was received.
 COSTUMES CANNOT BE RETURNED OR EXCHANGED.
 If a student drops out of a class after the costume is ordered, parents are still responsible for payment of the costume balance.

 ** Participation in the End of Year Performance is not mandatory.
 Some individuals love to dance, but do not like to perform.
 If the idea of an on stage performance does not appeal to you, you can still learn a great deal and enjoy the class!

 There are 4 weeks throughout the year when students can wear old dance costumes or multi-colored leotards.
 DRESS UP DAYS will be held every other month:

 - October 24 – 29 dancers can wear Halloween Costumes